Deepdwn/docs/content/changelog/version-0-25-0/index.md

 Deepdwn now supports persistent document folding.

-{{< img-simple src="images/folding.gif" alt="Folding multiple paragraphs of text at headings by adding ellipses after heading text, and unfolding sections by clicking on the ellipses">}}-
+{{< img-simple src="images/folding.gif" alt="Folding multiple paragraphs of text at headings by adding ellipses after heading text, and unfolding sections by clicking on the ellipses">}}

 With this change, you can collapse entire sections of your markdown documents based on heading level.